crossplane/crossplane/docs/services/azure-services-guide.md

 ```

 #### Resource Claims

 Resource claims are used to create external resources by referencing a class of
 service in the claim's namespace.
 When a claim is created, Crossplane uses the
-referenced portable class to find a cloud-speific resource class to use as the
+referenced portable class to find a cloud-specific resource class to use as the
 configuration for the external resource.
 We need a to create a claim to
 provision the MySQL database we will use with Azure.

-* Define a `MySQLInstance` claim in `mysql-claim.yaml`:
+* Define a `MySQLInstance` claim in `mysql-claim.yaml` and create it:
 ```yaml
 cat > mysql-claim.yaml <<EOF
 apiVersion: database.crossplane.io/v1alpha1